 Share Your Time

 People can help the organisation by spending a day helping them sort out clothes and shoes that need to be donated to designated schools and communities.
+It really doesn’t take only money to help out – offering up your time can make a huge difference in pushing the initiative forward in eliminating hunger sooner.
 People can also raise awareness about the organisation and its programme by hosting fundraising events.

 Share Your Money

-JAM, has made it easier for people to get involved by giving donations for just R600.
+JAM has made it easier for people to get involved by giving donations by upping the ante and using new media such as Snapscan, Direct Payment, Debit and well as SMS.
 The donation covers one child for an entire year through JAM’S school feeding programmes.
-Or donations can be made towards a crèche makeover or community garden.
+Donations can also be made towards a crèche makeover or community garden.

 Share Your Network